 NEO’s “smart economy” is a solid choice for staking.
 NEO uses the GAS token to pay for transactions, and as a block reward.
 Every time a node discovers a new block, all NEO holders receive a share of seven GAS tokens, distributed automatically and equally.
 If you stake more NEO tokens, you’ll gain a larger share of the reward, proportional to your stake.

 To calculate your reward, there’s a formula to follow:

 Your Holdings * 7 * 5760 / 100,000,000

 This formula returns your daily reward in GAS, but don’t forget your smart contract transaction fees get deducted from this figure, so it’s often lower than the formula implies.
-Suppose you own 10,000 NEO (valued at roughly $87,000 at the time of writing).
-Your daily earning could be roughly $6.5, or 0.79 NEO.
-This results in a yearly increase of roughly $2500, or just over 3% of your total holdings.
+Suppose you own 10,000 NEO (valued at roughly $123,000 at the time of writing).
+Your daily earning could be roughly $8, or 0.69 NEO.
+This results in a yearly increase of roughly $2952 (240 NEO), or 2.4% of your total holdings.

-This yield is subject to change slightly.
+This yield is subject to change.
 If the block time increases, or the price of NEO decreases, you’ll see a reduction in your reward, but roughly 3% is an excellent return, especially if you purchased your NEO a long time ago, or purchased them during the ICO.
-The best part is you only need one NEO minimum to participate.
+The best part is you only need one NEO to join in.